dgroomes/java-columnar-query-engine/README.md

 * [ ] (stretch) Consider splitting apart a query verifier (UPDATE: the verifier is implemented) from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
 I'm already finding that there is too much verification logic in the engine code which I'd rather be used just for execution.
-* [ ] Consider modelling a `Column` API so that the backing datastore can be swapped out.
-For example, I'm starting with simple arrays but I want to use compressed data structures using something like JavaFastPFOR and I might want to use the foreign memory API if I figure out that that's the best way to ensure that the data is laid out compactly (plus I want to learn the API).
-* [ ] SKIP (I agree with my comment in this item: I'm not sure I'm going to sub-type Table.)
-Generic type parameters should work on the 'match' method.
-It takes a table and returns table of the exact same type.
-Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
-I mean maybe.
 * [ ] (cosmetic) Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
 * [ ] (cosmetic) Criteria/criterion language.
 Consider it. singular/plural.
 I don't care much.
 * [ ] (stretch) Create a test fixtures module or maybe just a module built for testing.
 This will encapsulate the `TestUtil` class.